can-z/SubtitleValidator/README.md

 - [x] Keep previous capitalization mode if an English line is empty
 - [x] Ignore empty English lines
 - [ ] If a Chinese/English line has hyphens for different characters, the other line must have them too
+- [ ] Skip format error lines and process the rest
+- [ ] Ignore cases for words such as "I"